-- Maine Lobster Festival: Held in Rockland, Maine, for five days running from the end of July into August, this long-standing celebration of the state's signature crustacean features top musical acts, competitions, a parade, and 20,000 pounds of fresh lobster.
+- Maine Lobster Festival: Held in Rockland, Maine, for five days in August, this long-standing celebration of the state's signature crustacean features top musical acts, competitions, a parade, and 20,000 pounds of fresh lobster.

 Fans of autumn in Maine scoop up reservations at scenic inns and hotels months before the leaves start to change.
 Bethel is the state's best foliage-viewing home base, and there are gorgeous drives to follow and day trips to take that showcase fall's finest experiences, from antiquing to apple tasting.